Professional Gemologist Certification Course

 A template isn't always necessary.
 Some valuable materials, notably opal, are usually cut freeform for maximum weight retention.
 However, you'll want to end up with calibrated sizes and shapes with most gem material, since these will fit into pre-made jewelry settings.
 Saving a little weight on most cabs but then having to spend time and money to make settings isn't cost effective.

-When you’ve chosen your area, mark it for cutting.
+When you've chosen your area, mark it for cutting.
 An aluminum pen is ideal for this.
-The mark won’t wash away like a pencil mark.
-Furthermore, many gem materials will absorb liquid ink, which leaves an unsightly and costly mess that has to be cut away.
-Once your cab is outlined, take it to the saw and cut away as much excess material as possible.
-Until you get used to this process, it’s helpful to draw guide lines with the aluminum pen and a ruler.
+The mark won't wash away like a pencil mark.
+Furthermore, many gem materials will absorb liquid ink, which leaves an unsightly and costly mess you'll have to cut away.

 If you're working with a large gem, you can move on to the grinding stage.
 Smaller stones should be dopped to save your fingers from unnecessary abuse.

-Now it’s time to start cutting.
-If you’re working with something hard, like a piece of agate, begin with your coarsest wheel.
-If you’re working with something soft, like opal or turquoise, or something small, begin with one of the smoother wheels.
-If it cuts too slowly, you can always go to a coarser one, but starting gently is best.
+Now it's time to start cutting.
+If you're working with something hard, like a piece of agate, begin with your coarsest wheel.
+If you're working with something soft, like opal or turquoise, or something small, begin with one of the smoother wheels.
+Of course, if the smoother wheel cuts too slowly, you can always go to a coarser wheel.
+However, it's best to start gently with it.

 Bring your machine up to speed and get your chosen wheel thoroughly wet before starting to cut.
 The water serves two important purposes.
 It acts as a lubricant, keeping the friction and heat down, and carries away the swarf (the cutting debris).
 This keeps the wheel from clogging.
 Most manufacturers recommend you use an additive for additional lubrication.
 Unless your machine is made entirely of stainless steel, you'll need an additive with rust preventative properties as well.